 A list of items which are obtainable from the corresponding chest is here: https://docs.google.com/spreadsheets/d/1iC55h-oy3NAIW739yNQ8Cg9QNpDGTyVRysNLHpnGo/edit#gid=0

 Note that if you're not using a chest (as said before, a Heart Piece for example) the Get-Item value will be set directly to the item you touched and so in that case, you'll get a heart piece, that's a way to duplicate items.
-The only exceptions are bottle items such as fish, fairies (not big fairies) or bugs.
+One exception is bottled items such as fish, fairies (not big fairies) or bugs.
 They will set the Get-Item value to 126 which corresponds to a deku stick.
 Also, going near a rock, bush, or other object and having "Grab" on A appear will set the Get-Item value to 0, which will make the Get-Item animation not play when you jump into water, so you will receive nothing.

 The Get-Item value is different from the Item Chart in the way that this value updates when you get close to an item without picking it up.
 This value has been created by the developpers to make us able to open actors (chests in that case).
 For whatever reason (please Mzxrules, help me on that one) the value stays positiv if you get close to an item that is not in a chest, (nuts, heart pieces, bugs etc...) but goes negativ if you hump a chest.
 This is why in GIM state, you don't get the item in the chest when you jump into water but the negativ value of this one.